Updated : 11/01/2017

 The "cooling off" period expires 14 days after the day you received your goods.
-If this period expires on a non-working day, your deadline is extended till the next working day.
+For service contracts, the "cooling off" period expires 14 days after the day you concluded the contract.
+If the cooling off period expires on a non-working day, your deadline is extended till the next working day.

-You must unequivocally inform the trader of your decision to cancel the purchase.
+You must inform the trader of your decision to cancel the purchase.
 It is not enough to just send the goods back.
-The trader must provide you with a model withdrawal form , which you can use to inform him/her of your decision but you don't have to use it.
+The trader must provide you with a model withdrawal form, which you can use to inform him/her of your decision but you don't have to use it.

 You must send the unused goods back within 14 days of informing the trader.